NativeScript/docs-v7/docs/ui/professional-ui-components/SideDrawer/show-over-navi-bar.md

 By design when navigation is executed in the NativeScript application that navigation will be executed inside the `Frame` instance which means that the {% typedoc_link classes:RadSideDrawer %} instance will be persisted during that navigation.

 When using the {% typedoc_link classes:RadSideDrawer %} as a root element it will by design **always be shown over the navigation bar**.
+Also please be aware that using {% typedoc_link classes:RadSideDrawer %} as a root element is **not compatible with HMR builds.**

 #### Figure 1.
 RadSideDrawer as a root element and over navigation bar (ActionBar)
 ![NativeScriptUI-Getting-Started-iOS](../../img/ns_ui/drawer-over-nav-ios.png "RadSideDrawer in iOS") ![NativeScriptUI-Getting-Started-Android](../../img/ns_ui/drawer-over-nav-android.png "RadSideDrawer in Android")